esrlabs/chipmunk-docs/developer/src/plugin/wasmer/source-plugin.md

 }
 ```

+*The ByteSource WASI module sets up a single instance of a ByteSource.
+When a message is received, it is deserialized, processed according to its type (either setting up the source with specific settings or reloading data), and results are collected.
+If reloading, it tracks data consumption, attempts to load new data, and returns the result.
+Finally, the results are serialized and returned as a response.*

 ## ByteSource Host proxy

 The proxy will store the data retrieved from the plugin and returns it to the host as long as unconsumed data is available.